filerjs/filer/README.md

 * IndexedDB - filer/shims/providers/default.js
 * Memory - filer/shims/providers/memory.js

+Though it's technically optional, it is recommended to include an alias for fsprovider in your webpack config.
+This will prevent webpack from logging unnecessary warnings.

 The node.js [path module](http://nodejs.org/api/path.html) also has a shim available, which can be applied in a similar manner to the node.js [fs module](http://nodejs.org/api/fs.html) shim.